TYPO3/Fluid/Documentation/Usage/Components.rst

         Button label
     </my:atom.button>

-An alternative approach would be to call the icon component from within the button component and to extend the button API accordingly:
+An alternative approach that prevents the need for nesting would be to call the `atom.icon` component from within the `atom.button` component and to extend its argument API accordingly:

 ..  code-block:: xml
     :caption: MyTemplate.html